C09086v2 Bachelor of Medical Science Bachelor of Laws (Honours)Award(s): Bachelor of Medical Science in Medical and

 Location: City campus

 This is an exit-only course.
 There is no direct admission to it.
-Current UTS students may be able to submit an Internal Course Transfer (Graduating) application to exit with this course.
-Check with your faculty's student centre.
+Current UTS students may be able to submit an Internal Course Transfer (Graduating) application to exit with this course. check with the UTS Student Centre.

 Course intended learning outcomes